Rise Against: International success (2008–2013)

-Recent years (2014–present)
+Continued success (2014–2018)

 The extensive touring schedule surrounding Endgame took a toll on the band members, and in 2013 they decided to take a year long hiatus.
 According to Blair: "You're constantly gone.
 You don't feel like you live anywhere".
 He also discussed how the other three band members lives had evolved, and were away from their families for months on end.
 "It's an interesting thing to kind of realize that and kind of get out of the bubble, get out of the bus, and go 'Oh, geez, we actually have lives outside of what we do.'"
 In January 2014, the band members reconvened at the Blasting Room to record Rise Against's seventh album The Black Market.
 The band members used new recording techniques, such as greater usage of analog signals on a Kemper amplifier, and an Evertune bridge to keep the guitars in tune.
 As McIlrath put it: "I want the songs to feel a certain way.
 I want the songs to hit the guy and the girl who don't really care about guitar tones."

 The Black Market was released on July 15, 2014.
 In the United States, the album entered at number three on the Billboard 200 and sold 53,000 copies in its first week.
 It was their fourth consecutive album to debut within the top ten on the Billboard 200, and it spent eleven weeks on the chart.
 The Black Market was an international success, in particular in Canada, where it became Rise Against's third consecutive album to reach number one.
 Reviews were generally positive; critics praised the more introspective lyrics, but often bemoaned the music as formulaic and stale.
 To promote the album, Rise Against toured throughout 2014 and 2015 with several other rock bands, such as Emily's Army, Touché Amoré, and Killswitch Engage.

 On April 18, 2017, the band posted a new mysterious website which appeared to show a cryptic tracklist, song length and an announcement date "4.20.2017" for the new album.

 On April 20, 2017, Rise Against announced the title of their new album Wolves which was released on June 9, 2017, via Virgin Records.
 The album's lead single, "The Violence", was released on April 20, 2017.
 To promote the album, the band announced a headlining North American tour in fall 2017 with Pierce the Veil and White Lung supporting.

 On March 29, 2018, the band's Instagram account published a video announcing a project entitled The Ghost Note Symphonies, Vol. 1.
 A later announcement described the album as having "the songs stripped down, with alternate instrumentation, unique orchestration and a surprise or two" and announced a release date of July 27, 2018.
 The band released an acoustic version of "House on Fire" from Wolves as a single for the album on May 18 and an acoustic version of "Like the Angel" from Revolutions per Minute on June 8.